Download the Tigers Choose brochure for more information.

 Our office is open from 8:00 a.m. to 5:00 p.m., Monday through Friday.
-The office is located at 312 N. Columbia Ave., across the street from the School of Nursing, and next door to CVS Pharmacy.
+The office is located in the Office of Student Services, 101 University Drive, Campbellsville, KY 42718.

 College can be an exciting, pleasurable, but sometimes difficult challenge.
 To help students cope with the everyday stresses of college life, we would like to introduce to you Ulifeline.
 Developed by the nationally recognized Jed Foundation, working with University of Arizona Counseling and Psychological Services, Ulifeline is a unique and powerful mental health resource for students.
 It is free; personal and anonymous; designed specifically for college students; and easily accessed 24-7.
 We invite you to visit www.Ulifeline.org to check out any of these services: